repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

     Inspect intermediate certificate authority

-The CRL and OCSP urls are automatically assigned to the values provided for generating the root certificate.
+The CRL and OCSP uris of the intermediate certificate are based on the values provided when generating the root certificate.

 .. figure:: ../images/generate-ca-certificates/11-inspect-intermediate-certificate-crl-ocsp.png
     :width: 1000px